ahernanzl/pyClim-SDM/README.md

 A graphical window will open.
 Make your selection and press the Run button.
 The graphical window will close and pyClim-SDM will start the process in the terminal, where information messages will be shown.

+# Map viewer
+pyClim-SDM has an integrated dynamic map viewer.
+After having generated downscaled data for experiment PROJECTIONS (with or without bias correction), launch the map viewer by:
+ - cd map_viewer
+ - python app.py
+Open an internet browser and enter the following url: 127.0.0.1/8050

 # Installation
 pyClim-SDM has been originally designed for **Linux** and might present problems over a different OS.